ajm24027/aws-cert-dev/Chapter 3 - EC2/3_22_System-Manager-Parameter-Store.md

 A lot like when we stored .env variables in Heroku for GameNight before we launched.

-Parameter Store is a place to securely store secrets for our various resources and entities.
+Parameter Store is a place to securely store parameters for our various resources and entities.

 Integrates with EC2, CloudFormation, Lambda, CodeBuild, CodePipeline, and CodeDeploy.

+_Not to be confused with secrets manager_